librenms/librenms/doc/Developing/os/Health-Information.md

 modules:
     sensors:
         airflow:
+            options:
+                skip_values_lt: 0
+            data:
                 -
                     oid: airFlowSensorTable
                     value: airFlowSensorValue
                     divisor: 10
                     num_oid: .1.3.6.1.4.1.5528.100.4.1.5.1.2.
                     descr: airFlowSensorLabel
                     index: 'airFlowSensorValue.{{ $index }}'
 ```

 At the top you can define one or more mibs to be used in the lookup of data:

 `mib: NETBOTZV2-MIB`

+For `data:` you have the following options:

 The only sensor we have defined here is airflow.
 The available options are as follows:

   - `oid` (required): This is the name of the table you want to do the snmp walk on.
-  - `value` (required): This is the key within the table that contains the value.
+  - `value` (optional): This is the key within the table that contains the value.
+If not provided will use `oid`
   - `num_oid` (required): This is the numerical OID that contains `value`.
 This should always be without the appended `index`.
   - `divisor` (optional): This is the divisor to use against the returned `value`.
   - `multiplier` (optional): This is the multiplier to use against the returned `value`.